 What the Life Insurance Underwriters Will Want to Know

 When applying for life insurance protection, it will be required that you complete an application for coverage.
-This will ask you for basic details about yourself and your health such as:

 - At what age were you diagnosed with brachial plexus palsy?